KittyGiraudel/site/_posts/2014-03-24-git-tips-and-tricks-part-3.md

 <blockquote class="quote">In computer science, a dichotomic search is a search algorithm that operates by selecting between two distinct alternatives (dichotomies) at each step.
 It is a specific type of divide and conquer algorithm.
 A well-known example is binary search.
 &mdash; <a href="http://en.wikipedia.org/wiki/Dichotomic_search">Wikipedia - Dichotomic Search</a></blockquote>

 The magic Git command is `git bisect`.
-This command requires two commits SHA1 (or references) to work: an old commit where the bug is not there and a recent commit where the bug is there.
+This command requires 2 commits SHA1 (or references) to work: an old commit where the bug is not there and a recent commit where the bug is there.
 The command will checkout the commit in the middle of the interval of the two commits.

 Once checkout of the *middle commit* has been done, user has to test if the bug is still there or not and inform `git bisect` command.
 According to user answer, `git bisect` will checkout a commit in the middle of the first or the second half of the initial interval.